 A popular question: “How much does it cost to replace siding on a 2,000 sq. ft. house?”

 House size is the most important factor.
 The bigger the house, the more surface area there is.
-The more surface area there is, the greater the cost to replace vinyl siding among other forms of siding.
+The greater the surface area, the greater the cost to replace vinyl siding, among other forms of siding.

-Large homes will elevate labor costs as well as material costs, as more labor will be necessary to complete the renovation.
+Large homes will elevate labor and material costs.
 For the largest houses, contractors need either extra sets of hands or extra time to work.

-Little is achievable in the interest of lowering the cost caused by the surface area.
-Even the cost of a permit may affect this immediate, baseline cost.
+Little is achievable to lower the cost caused by the surface area.
+Even the price of a permit may affect this immediate baseline cost.

 House Shape

 House shape is as important as size.
 The simpler the house, the fewer the individual pieces and the less complex the work.
-A one-story home is easy to cover, but a two-story structure with turrets, cupolas, dormers and unconventional roof angles can take a lot more work.
+A one-story home is easy to cover, but a two-story structure with turrets, cupolas, dormers and unconventional roof angles can take much more work.

 Siding Material

-The material of the siding itself is also among the most important factors.
-Per square foot, the average cost of siding is about $12, but the cost of wood siding replacement can be as little as $2, and stone siding can reach $50 per square foot.
+The material of the siding itself is also among the most critical factors.
+The average cost of siding is about $12 per square foot, but the cost of wood siding replacement can be as little as $2, and stone siding can reach $50 per square foot.
 There’s quite a variation.

 Multiplying these values by the hundreds of square feet along the façade of your home, you’ll quickly see how much of a difference your siding material can make.
-The benefit of there being so many different materials is that most homeowners find a good option that resonates with budget and style.
+The benefit of many different materials is that most homeowners find a good option that resonates with budget and style.

 Thickness